 Keep up to date with the latest news, research and facts about drinking – with weekly contributions to help you drink moderately and live healthily.
 Get involved by visiting our twitter and facebook page.

-2. Then make sure you have something else to drink before and after that.
-You really don't have to "go on, have another", you can switch to soft drinks or (gasp!) tea, coffee or sparkling water.
+3. Plan ahead - the good news is it is perfectly possible to make yourself a little plan to only drink the exact amount you choose in advance.
+You really don't have to "go on, have another", you can choose to limit yourself to one, two, or three alcoholic drinks and then switch to soft drinks or (gasp!) tea, coffee or sparkling water.
 Alternatively, decide to stick to non-alcoholic drinks all night.

 Thankfully, this Christmas and New Year you can choose exactly how much or how little you want to drink – the choice really is in your hands.